 - needle and thread

-- Craft bear claws (pack of six at Hobby Lobby for about $3)
+- 10 craft bear claws (a pack of six at Hobby Lobby is about $3)

 - Hot glue gun